Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Experiment Results and Discussion

+\cref{tab:algorithms-comparison} also indicates that several \ac{TO-CTR} rollouts on the nonsmooth hybrid dynamics result in constraint violations.
+These violations manifest either as robot collisions (\cref{fig:iiwa-bucket-collision}) or as the bucket falling off the supporting table (\cref{fig:iiwa-bucket-fall}).
+In both cases, the nominal trajectories generated by \ac{TO-CTR} are feasible under the smoothed model; however, executing the nominal controls on the nonsmooth hybrid dynamics leads to constraint violations.

+We also compare against a method that uses exact dynamics in the forward pass and smoothed gradients in the backward pass, as in \cite{kim2025contact} (\cref{fig:iiwa-bucket-fallfree-iLQR}), which is likewise insufficient to guarantee constraint satisfaction.
+This failure arises because gradient bias prevents state constraints from being accurately translated into control constraints.
+Furthermore, the resulting linearization error is first-order in $\|\delta \bm{u}\|$.
+As a result, the local model is never sufficiently accurate, and reducing $\|\delta \bm{u}\|$ alone cannot recover feasibility guarantees.

+In contrast, our method certifies constraint satisfaction for the nonsmooth hybrid dynamics.
+Furthermore, as shown in \cref{fig:iiwa-bucket-fallfree-SLS}, our method optimizes a policy that minimizes the reachable tube, thereby keeping the nominal trajectory and the true rollout closer than \ac{TO-CTR}.

 We also address \textbf{RQ3}.
 Strict constraint enforcement does not degrade performance.
-In fact, our method achieves lower evaluated cost $J(\textbf{z},\textbf{v})$, requiring smaller control effort and incurring lower state cost than the baseline.
+In fact, our method achieves lower nominal trajectory cost, requiring smaller control effort and incurring lower state cost than the baseline.
 This suggests that the tube-based reasoning enables the optimizer to select contacts less conservatively.
-In contrast, the baseline’s CTR condition appears overly conservative relative to the tube characterization, prematurely marking certain transitions as infeasible.
-Our method further improves robust constraint satisfaction.
-Because the baseline does not account for smoothing error, it incurs self-collisions under the true hybrid dynamics, which can damage the manipulator.
-Re-planning via MPC also does not eliminate these violations.
-In contrast, our approach reasons directly about reachable tubes, guaranteeing safety in both open- and closed-loop execution.
+In contrast, the baseline’s \ac{CTR} condition appears overly conservative relative to the tube characterization, prematurely marking certain transitions as infeasible.